metabase/metabase/docs/configuring-metabase/caching.md

 ### Caching per dashboard

-This setting tells Metabase how long to keep the cached results for each of the questions on a dashboard.
+You can tell Metabase how long to keep the cached results for each of the questions on a dashboard.

 1. Make sure [caching is enabled](#enabling-global-caching).
 2. Go to your dashboard.